gStarhigh/pro5/README.md

 ## Credits

 - Code Institute:
-  - This project is heavily based upon Code Institues "Moments" Walkthrough project, with alterations made to the project.
+  - This project is heavily based upon Code Institutes "Moments" Walkthrough project, with alterations made to the project.
+A big Thank You for the inspiration and help with this project.

-- Code Institute's tutor support.
+- Code Institute's tutor support for helping me when I had issues migrating one of my new models.

 - My Wife Maria for all support and ideas for the project.